open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/docker.md

    1. This will run a clean database instance with ports and volumes.
    2. The OpenMetadata server will run the 0.12.3 migrations to populate the starting tables.

-### Restore the backup
+### 3. Restore the backup

+We will now use the backup generated in the previous step to repopulate the database.

-1. On your laptop/VM, prepare a virtual environment and install `openmetadata-ingestion==0.13.1`
+1. On your laptop/VM, prepare a virtual environment and install `openmetadata-ingestion==0.13.1`.
+It is important that the instance has access to the database.
    1. `python -m venv venv`
    2. `source venv/bin/activate`
    3. `pip install openmetadata-ingestion==0.13.1`